signalfx/integrations/collectd-java/README.md

 ### METRICS

-The metrics for the Java collectd plugin will depend on what is generated and passed from the java application for which it is configured.
+The metrics emitted by this plugin depend on its configuration and the metrics emitted by the Java application that it is configured to monitor.
+Examples of SignalFx integrations that rely on this plugin are [ActiveMQ](../collectd-activemq), [Cassandra](../collectd-cassandra) and [Kafka](../collectd-kafka).

 ### LICENSE